stexcore/create-stexcore-api/README.md

 ---

 ## Limitations 🧪
-- As an alpha version, certain features are experimental and may change in future releases.
+- Certain features are experimental and may change in future releases.
 - Currently, only SQLite and major database types are supported for Sequelize integration.

----

-## Roadmap 🗺️
-- **Beta release** (`1.0.0-beta.1`):
-  - Stabilization of current features.
-  - Addition of unit tests and better error handling.
-  - Enhanced project templates with documentation.
-- **Stable release** (`1.0.0`):
-  - Fully tested features.
-  - Expanded support for additional frameworks and configurations.

 ---